-Sweet Basil (Osimum basilicum): “Tomato’s Best Friend”
+Basil (Ocimum basilicum): “Tomato’s Best Friend”

-Basil has attracted its fair share of myths and legends as well as a macabre tale in verse by Keats: Isabella, or the Pot of Basil.
+Basil has attracted its fair share of myths and legends, as well as a macabre tale in verse by Keats: Isabella, or the Pot of Basil.
 It is also said to be a mood enhancer and as a cousin of mint, basil aids digestion.

-Buying a pot and keeping it on the kitchen windowsill is not a difficult thing to do, but keeping it moist enough and trimmed to perfection can be.
+Buying a pot of basil and keeping it on the kitchen windowsill is not a difficult thing to do, but keeping it moist enough and trimmed to perfection can be.
 Buying a pot and planting it by the back door is one step better; basil left outdoors shouldn’t need much watering in moderate climates.

-Above: Photograph by Meredith Swinehart.
-Sweet Basil and Basil Genovese are the same thing; they’re the dominant variety you’ll find in any store.
 For more, see The Novice Gardener: Growing Enough Basil to Make Pesto.

 For the herbivore, growing greater quantities of basil can look fantastic intercropped with purple salad leaves.
-Getting past the parsimonious volumes of herbs that many of us grow will mean unlimited pesto and daily herb salads: mix different varieties of basil with the young leaves of spinach, chard and beetroot, as well as wild rocket, mint and fennel.
+Getting past the parsimonious volumes of herbs that many of us grow will mean unlimited pesto and daily herb salads: Mix different varieties of basil with the young leaves of spinach, chard, and beetroot, as well as wild rocket, mint, and fennel.

 A word on picking: all herbs like a trim but do not snip carelessly with basil or you may overdo it, leaving the thicker leaves and stalks at the bottom of the plant.
 Pinch or cut tender new leaves forming at the top, but don’t be greedy if you want to keep your plants in good shape.